Theory of multiple intelligences: Visual-spatial

-Linguistic-verbal
+Linguistic

-People with high verbal-linguistic intelligence display a facility with words and languages.
-They are typically good at reading, writing, telling stories and memorizing words along with dates.
+The core linguistic ability is sensitivity to words and their meanings.
+People with high verbal-linguistic intelligence display a facility with expressive language and verbal comprehension.
+They are typically good at reading, writing, telling stories, rhetoric and memorizing words along with dates.
 Verbal ability is one of the most g-loaded abilities.

-This type of intelligence is measured with the Verbal IQ in WAIS-IV.
+Linguistic (academic aspect) intelligence is measured with the Verbal Intelligence Quotient (IQ) in Wechsler Adult Intelligence Scale (WAIS-IV).